WaylonWalker/waylonwalker.com/pages/blog/kedro-silence.md

 ## Silent all kedro loggers

-As of `kedro==0.17.3` This function covers every logger that is issued by kedro.
+As of `kedro==0.17.3` this function covers every logger issued by kedro.
 I generated this list of `known_kedro_loggers` by looking through their codebase and filling in a few others I found by running it.

 ``` python
 def silent_loggers() -> None: